 - some of the main referencing styles used in academic writing

-- how you can use freely available software to efficiently manage your library of references and get the most from them
+- how you can use freely available software to efficiently manage your library of references and help you to prepare a perfect bibliography

 You may well come across some terminology when working through this module which is only vaguely familiar or perhaps even completely new to you: 'abstracts', 'citation', 'grey literature', 'periodical' and 'peer review', for example, sound rather obscure, but they are all commonly used in academic research and writing.

-Learning the meaning of these and other terms will help you produce good quality coursework and essays, but it doesn't have to be hard work.
-It can be fun: to get started, why not try our Word Game before moving on to begin the module itself.
+Learning the meaning of these and other terms will help you produce good quality coursework and essays, make sure you have a look at our glossary further down on this page

 The Teaching & Learning Support Team are always contactable: look out for this button: Contact the T&LS Team